The new venue is Leeds East Airport (formerly RAF Church Fenton)

-Flying Legends is one of the most popular warbird air shows and possibly THE heritage air show of the UK aviation calendar.
+Flying Legends has long been regarded as one of the most popular warbird air shows and possibly THE heritage air show of the UK aviation calendar.
 The show traditionally features historic piston engined aircraft in rare combinations in the air and an authentic 1940s atmosphere on the ground with the occasional, more recent, flying legend.
 The traditional finale has been a 'balbo', a massed-formation featuring many of the aircraft that took part in the flying displays.

 The 2020 show was cancelled because of the Coronavirus outbreak.
 The IWM and The Fighter Collection subsequently issued statements to announce that the show would no longer be held at Duxford.
 A proposed new venue at Sywell was announced on 6th November 2020.

-Details of the 2021 show were developed and tickets went on sale, but towards the end of May, following a suggestion by the Prime Minister that normality might not return after all, the organisers decided to cancel Flying Legends 2021.
+Details of the 2021 show were developed and tickets went on sale, but towards the end of May the organisers announced the cancellation of that year's Flying Legends.

 News of a possible show in 2022 was delayed until, on 11th February, the announcement was not of the hoped-for show details but of another cancellation.